sametgirginer/discordjs-bot/README.md

     - `token` & `appid`
     - `ownerid` & `supportserver`
     - `dbhost` & `dbuser` & `dbpassword` & `dbname`
-    - `twitterapptoken` (It will be optional in future versions.)
+3. Type "**npm install**" on the command line to install the required npm packages.
+4. You can start the bot with the command "**node index.js**"

+# .env information

+- `twitterapptoken` - Optional for twitter command
-    - `spotifyclientid` & `spotifyclientsecret` (It will be optional in future versions.)
+- `spotifyclientid` & `spotifyclientsecret` - Spotify links for play command
-3. You can now run the bot.
+- `deepaikey` - NSFW detection for images in messages.